 A common subject, this net is portrayed in a twin format, which means it is composed of two paintings of the subject that the artist has signed twice on either side, creating a single piece of art that can be viewed from either direction.

-Fishing is a significant source of income for the Warli community.
-It is also celebrated as a spiritual activity organised with great zeal, along with numerous ceremonies, singing, and dancing.
+Fishing is a significant source of food and income for the Warli community.
+It is also an activity organised with great zeal.
 The golden rule for the community is to take only what is necessary from the natural world.
-Girad, the god and protector of the seas, should not be insulted in the event of fishing, according to the Warlis, who think that one should not act avariciously concerning one’s portion of the catch.
+Giraah, the god and protector of the seas, should not be insulted in the event of fishing, according to the Warlis, who think that one should not act avariciously concerning one’s portion of the catch.

 TitleFish Net (Paagir)